 What do you want to achieve?
 What is your conditions of noise level, power?
 These are things that will affect the many options available of different types of CQ methods, and you don’t have to use only one method, you can change them at will.
 So let’s look at some of the objectives, conditions and results.

 If this is the objective, to fill the log with callsigns and avoid QTT, firstly, choose a frequency low in the band, NOT in the TOP9 or TOP5 where QTT is expected.
 Secondly, your CQ method can be brief and repetitive: CQ CALLSIGN BK CQ CALLSIGN BK or any variation thereof.
 You can even violate the principle of inviting an answer and just end with silence, end with <AR> or use any other incorrect procedure.
 Do not use DE in your CQ call no matter which method you use, to signal that you are in a hurry: just CQ followed directly by your CALLSIGN.
-You’ll stack your log with calls.
+You might be able stack your log with calls with those who simply reply to you without giving your callsign.

-Conversely the QTT should be looking especially in the TOP5, and starting from the top of the band downwards, the opposite direction from the 5NN-TU.
-When the QTT hears CQ calls that are short, seem automated, or do not end with a K or a PSE K, these are best ignored to avoid disappointment.
+Conversely the QTT might consider looking especially in the TOP5 (known as the “Friendship Area”) and starting from the top of the band downwards, the opposite direction from the 5NN-TU.
+When the QTT hears CQ calls that are short, seem automated, or do not end with a K or a PSE K, these may best be ignored to avoid disappointment.

 In this way both groups are without friction and achieve the results they wish for.